danieltomasz/danieltomasz.github.io/content/posts/2024/2024-06-14 Tips for using Github.md

 This is a bit trivial information but I know that are some people (mostly academic colleagues) who were using Github and for whom this information was new when I shared with them.
 The post will be updated if I will learn about features.

-# If You Are a Student, Ask for the GitHub Education Pack
+## If You Are a Student, Ask for the GitHub Education Pack

-If you’re a student, you can apply for the GitHub Student Developer Pack, which offers free access to various developer tools, resources, and services.
+If you are a student, you can apply for the GitHub Student Developer Pack, which offers free access to various developer tools, resources, and services.
 Some of the best perks include access to Microsoft Copilot inside VSCode, a license for PyCharm Professional Edition (which supports some great features), and a year of a Namecheap domain.

 You also get a year of a free domain with a .me ending on Namecheap, a free 3-month individual subscription to DataCamp, and access to other perks.
 Some of these perks might not be as useful, but you may find something valuable, like computing credits on Azure and other services for machine learning.
 More details can be found here: [GitHub Education Pack](https://education.github.com/pack)